ifiaposto/Deep_Attentive_VI/README.md

 ## Training Attentive VAE

 Below, we provide the training command for several model configurations on public benchmarks.
+Detailed documentation can be found in src/run.py and src/model/util.py.

 </details>